 Transportation manager

 Transportation managers are responsible for moving goods by planning and coordinating transportation for companies and organizations.
-You also may be responsible for the logistics of an organization.
+You may also be responsible for the organization's logistics.

 Transportation managers earn a median annual wage of $102,010.